Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Another of Johnny Franz’s successes at this time were the Walker Brothers.
 They were three guys; not brothers and not called ‘Walker’, but particularly Scott became a big star for a while.

-The next console from Neve was for the new Wessex studio housed in the converted church hall at Augustine’s Church, Highbury Place in Islington, London N5.
+The next console from Neve, built as I said at a Rectory, went to the new Wessex studio housed in a converted church hall at Augustine’s Church, Highbury Place in Islington, London N5.

 ‘Wessex’ as a recording facility for film and records had been in existence for a number of years operating from premises in the coastal town of Bournemouth, not far from Rupert Neve’s original location.
 It was run by Ron Thompson and his sons Michael and Robin.